brendena/hassio-addons/google_sheets/README.md

 Example 0.5 = 30 minites

-upload - is a array entitys that you want to uplaod and what spreedsheet you want to upload them to
+upload - is a array entitys that you want to uplaod and what spreadsheet you want to upload them to

 sheetName - is the name of your shared spreesheet